gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 Last update: 2025/7/21

-This README file contains instructions for installing and running the following program.
+## This README file contains instructions for installing and running the following programs.
 Example data files can be found in the demo_data folder.
 1. Hierarchical Clustering
 2. 3D Spatial cluster mapping and visualization
 3. ROI_temporal_profiles (Peak amplitude, peak latency, dip amplitude, dip latency)